 In the position below it is white to move.
-Can you see the beautiful tactic white has?
+Can you spot the tactic?

 Scroll down to see the solution.